Integer-Forcing Linear Receivers

-Hence, the goal is to choose linearly independent equations $\mathbf{a}_1, \mathbf{a}_2, \ldots, \mathbf{a}_{2M}$ to minimize the expression $\tilde{\sigma}^2_\text{ {EFFECTIVE}}$ in \eqref{eq:effectivenoise1}.
-The integer-forcing receiver provides the freedom to choose any full-rank integer matrix $\mathbf{A}$.
-In the remainder of this section, we characterize the optimal linear projection matrix $\mathbf{B}$ for a fixed coefficient matrix $\mathbf{A}$ and provide an equivalent rate expression for Theorem \ref{thm:rate}.
-We will then use this expression in the Section \ref{sec:equations} to provide insight into how to select the optimal coefficient matrix $\mathbf{A}$. \begin{corollary} The optimal linear projection matrix for a fixed coefficient matrix $\mathbf{A}$ is given by
+We now characterize the optimal equalization matrix $\mathbf{B}$ for a fixed integer matrix $\mathbf{A}$ and provide an equivalent rate expression for Theorem \ref{thm:rate} that depends only on $\mathbf{H}$, $\mathbf{A}$, and $\snr$.
+In Section \ref{sec:equations}, we will use this expression to provide insight on selecting the optimal integer matrix $\mathbf{A}$.